-TRANSEURO, involving a consortium of scientists led by Professor Roger Barker in Cambridge and funded in part by Cure Parkinson’s and by the EU, has developed a clear pathway to use stem cells as a viable treatment for Parkinson’s, and is addressing the previously mismatched results of various preceding trials in this field.
+TRANSEURO, involving a consortium of scientists led by Professor Roger Barker in Cambridge and funded in part by Cure Parkinson’s and the EU, has developed a clear pathway to use stem cells as a viable treatment for Parkinson’s, and is addressing the previously mismatched results of various preceding trials in this field.

-A paper recently published in Nature: Designing stem-cell-based dopamine cell replacement trials for Parkinson’s disease – by Professor Roger Barker details the rationale for the design of the TRANSEURO trial along with the lessons learned to help inform researchers for future clinical trials of human pluripotent stem cells.
-Unfortunately, this paper is not open access.
+A paper published in Nature: ‘Designing stem-cell-based dopamine cell replacement trials for Parkinson’s disease’ by Professor Roger Barker details the rationale for the design of the TRANSEURO trial along with the lessons learned to help inform researchers for future clinical trials of human pluripotent stem cells.

-As part of this research area , we are also funding Dr Tilo Kunath, Edinburgh University in a detailed investigation of the best cell lines for use in Parkinson’s treatment as well as the best methods of tissue preparation and delivery.
+As part of this research area , we are also funding Dr Tilo Kunath, Edinburgh University in a detailed investigation of the best cell lines to use in Parkinson’s treatment as well as the best methods of tissue preparation and delivery.
 This clinical study involves over 60 people with Parkinson’s across four centres in Europe.